PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## Setting up the plugin

-The following steps for setting up the plentymarkets Payone plugin are carried out in the plugin overview of your plentymarkets system.
+The following steps for setting up the plentymarkets BS PAYONE plugin are carried out in the plugin overview of your plentymarkets system.
 Proceed as described below to set up the plugin.

 ##### Carrying out the basic settings

 1. Go to **Plugin » Plugin overview**.
-2. In the plugin list, click on the name of the plugin **BS Payone**.
+2. In the plugin list, click on the name of the plugin **BS BS PAYONE**.
 → The detail view of the plugin  opens.
 3. Open the menu entry **Configuration**.
 4. Click on **Basic settings**.
 Carry out the settings according to the information provided in table 1.